Did you know that ignoring child dehydration can lead to a reduction in their mental and physical performance?

 What are the health effects of child dehydration

-According to the United States National Institute of Health, Children need more water than adults because of their high energy output, and it is imperative to understand these warnings:
+Children need more water than adults – tells the United States National Institute of Health.
+And this is because of their high energy output.
+I think that it is imperative that parents understand these following warnings:

 - Mild dehydration of only 2% can cause a 20% reduction of a child’s mental and physical performance.